Libyan PM says reports that another Gaddafi son located

 Speaking at a news conference in Tripoli, Jibril confirmed that Muammar Gaddafi, who ruled Libya for 42 years until August, had been killed after he was captured in Sirte.

-He also called on neighbouring Algeria to hand over members of Gaddafi's family who fled there in August.
+He also called on neighboring Algeria to hand over members of Gaddafi's family who fled there in August.
 Two of Gaddafi's sons, his daughter and his wife are in Algeria.

 (Reporting By Barry Malone; Writing by Christian Lowe)